Raptors vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Additional Raptors Insights & Trends

-- Toronto has gone 7-3 over its last 10 games, with an 8-2 record against the spread in that span.
+- Toronto has a 7-3 record against the spread while going 6-4 overall in its last 10 contests.

-- In their past 10 contests, the Raptors have hit the over five times.
+- Four of the Raptors' last 10 outings have hit the over.

-- The Raptors put up an average of 113.1 points per game, just 1.4 more points than the 111.7 the Celtics allow to opponents.
+- The Raptors score an average of 112.9 points per game, just 1.4 more points than the 111.5 the Celtics give up.

+- Toronto has put together a 30-16 ATS record and a 32-14 overall record in games it scores more than 111.5 points.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.